 Charles B. Yackulic, Research Statistician, U.S. Geological Survey, Grand Canyon Monitoring and Research Center

 The objectives of this project are to provide data to track the timing of the annual humpback chub spawn, test hypotheses about trap avoidance, and inform our population model.
-The antenna read and record PIT-tag codes from marked fish along with a date/time stamp as they pass near antennas anchored to the river bottom or river bank.
+The antennas read and record PIT-tag codes from marked fish along with a date/time for each reading, as tagged fish pass near antennas anchored to the river bottom or river bank.
 The value of this form of monitoring was clear in 2015, when we were able to rule out the hypothesis that decreased spawning abundance was due to sampling having missed the actual spawn.
 Starting in spring 2017, we are piloting shore-based antennas placed at natural pinch points in the LCR as an alternative to the current cross channel PIT-tag antenna arrays.
 The antennas are less expensive and we are optimistic they will provide as good or better data.
 During the pilot study we have placed six single antennae in the river at strategic locations (as compared to the 12 antennae used in the current arrays), and we are planning power analyses to determine whether we can use fewer antennae (e.g., 3 or 4).These data can be used within population models as well as to provide information on timing of movement and survival of PIT-tagged native fishes and in FY18-20, we will be developing population models that more fully incorporate the data provided by these antennas.

-Project Element G.5, Monitoring humpback chub aggregation relative abundance and distribution (*partially funded – fully fund if possible
+Project Element G.5, Monitoring humpback chub aggregation relative abundance and distribution (*partially funded – fully fund if possible)

 Kirk L. Young, Fish Biologist, U.S. Fish and Wildlife Service